-As a result of this award, on 12 November 2021, IT Ltd. filed a Request for Arbitration against Korek Telecom, in order to enforce its debt claim of more than USD 285 million (plus default interest) bringing the total claim to USD 828 million, against IH, as debtor, and Korek Telecom, as guarantor.
+As a result of this award, on 12 November 2021, IT Ltd. filed a Request for Arbitration against Korek Telecom, in order to enforce its debt claim of more than USD 285 million (plus default interest) bringing the total claim to USD 1 billion, against IH, as debtor, and Korek Telecom, as guarantor.
 Korek Telecom filed its reply on 24 January 2022.
-An arbitral tribunal is now in the process of being constituted.
+On 17 June 2022, Korek Telecom filed a request to stay the proceedings pending adjudication of its application before the Lebanese courts to annul the arbitral award invalidating the Subordination Agreement.
+On 1 July 2022, IT Ltd. filed its response to Korek Telecom's motion to stay.
+On 15 July 2022, Korek Telecom filed its Reply in support of its motion to stay.
+On 29 July 2022, IT Ltd. filed its Rejoinder to Korek Telecom's motion to stay.
+The hearing of the stay application is set for 17 August 2022.

 Separately as well, IT Ltd. filed a Request for Arbitration against IBL Bank on January 7, 2022, seeking damages for the fraud that was adjudicated in the previous arbitration.
 IBL Bank's Reply was submitted on 7 April 2022.
-The tribunal is now in the process of being constituted.
+The tribunal was constituted and president was appointed as intimated wide letter dated 20 July 2022.
+IBL in the process of obtaining a stay over arbitration.